aspect-build/bazel-examples/react-cra/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and then Bazelified.
-Then Bazel configuration was added in `WORKSPACE` and `BUILD.bazel`

-See the [examples guide](https://bazelbuild.github.io/rules_nodejs/examples#react) for a comparison of the several approaches you can take to build and test your React app with Bazel.

 ## Available Scripts

 Just like with stock create-react-app, we have the same developer workflow.
 In the project directory, you can run: